-The Fury is all of these things and more.
-She is gentle with children, ducks, and kittens but tough on cattle, and possesses what I’d consider to be way above the norm in intelligence.
-Incredibly responsive and driven, if she wasn’t in my novice hands, she could have been a top agility or working dog.
-Though she is small, she is powerful, athletic, and lithe.
-When you ask her to do something, she says, “I’ll try.
+Incredibly responsive and driven, if she wasn’t in my novice hands, she could have been a top agility or stock dog – or frisbee dog or whatever you wanted.
+Though she is small, she was powerful, athletic, and lithe.
+When you asked her to do something, she said, “I’ll try.
 I’ll try real hard!”